 General Tommy Franks Leadership Institute and Museum website

-Fred Drummond HomeHominy
+Fred and Addie Drummond HomeHominy

 The Drummond family built one of the most successful trading and ranching operations in Oklahoma.
 As a reflection of financial success, Fred and Addie built a substantial home in Hominy.
 The three-story house, completed in 1905, is Victorian in style and features a central square tower, second floor balcony, and false dormers.
 The first floor is constructed of native sandstone while the upper floors are frame covered by painted shingles of light and dark green.
 Light for the house was supplied by a gas generating unit located in the basement and water from a cistern was distributed by air-pressure.